jsmoriss/adobe-xmp-for-wp/readme.txt

 <pre>[xmp id="101,ngg-201"]</pre>

 This shortcode prints all the XMP information for Media Library image ID "101" and NextGEN Gallery image ID "201".
-The XMP information is printed as a definition list `<dl>` with a class name of `xmp_shortcode` that you can style for your needs.
-Each `<dt>` and `<dd>` element also has a style corresponding to it's title - for example, the "Creator" list element has an `xmp_creator` class name.
+The XMP information is printed as a definition list <code>&lt;dl&gt;</code> with a class name of <code>xmp_shortcode</code> that you can style for your needs.
+Each <code>&lt;dt&gt;</code> and <code>&lt;dd&gt;</code> element also has a style corresponding to it's title - for example, the "Creator" list element has an <code>xmp_creator</code> class name.
 Here's an example of the definition list HTML:

 <pre>
 &lt;dl class="xmp_shortcode"&gt;